solana-foundation/developer-content/content/courses/onchain-development/anchor-pdas.md

 from our instruction handlers.

-Don't worry too much about custom errors for now, as they will be covered with more detail in the next chapter
+Don't worry too much about custom errors for now, as they will be covered with more detail in the next chapter.

 #### 4. Add Movie Review